KasiaKos81/AboutMe/README.md

-- 👋 Hi, I’m Katarzyna Kos an aspiring Software Tester
+- 👋 Hi, I’m Katarzyna Kos an aspiring Software Tester.
+I have finished an intensive Software Testing course at Software Development Academy, where I gained the   necessary skills such as preparing Test Cases, Bug reports, writing simple tests in Selenium webdriver and basics of SQL.
+Thanks to my previous professional experience I have acquired interpersonal skills, that will certainly be an asset in the communication field between Tester & Developer.
 - 👀 I’m interested in developing my knowledge in the field of Test Automation and Java programming language
 - 🌱 I’m currently learning Test Automation (focus on Selenium Webdriver) and SQL
 - 💞️ I’m looking to collaborate on Software Testing